Gdango/SkinCare/README.md

 There will be a few different phases for this project.

 # Phase 1
-Webscrape different sites using beautiful-soup package from Python to create a database.
+Webscraped different sites using beautiful-soup package from Python to create a database.
 Then I would host it on the AWS-RDS instance.

 # Phase 2
-Analyze the data using SQL and graph that using Matplotlib
+Analyzed the data using SQL and graph that using Matplotlib

 # Phase 3
-Create the front-end of the web app
+Created the front-end of the web app

 ![](images/front-end.PNG)